Soros dumps US Airways, Tiger Consumer likes Facebook

 Eton Park

-Eric Mindich's Eton Park hedge fund jumped into Sprint Corp (S.N), previously Sprint Nextel Corp, with a 13 million share position in the second quarter.
-The fund also substantially increased its stake in News Corp (NWSA.O), to 17 million shares from 5.75 million at the end of the first quarter.
+Eric Mindich's Eton Park hedge fund jumped into Sprint Corp, previously Sprint Nextel Corp, with a 13 million share position in the second quarter.
+The fund also substantially increased its stake in News Corp, to 17 million shares from 5.75 million at the end of the first quarter.

 COATUE MANAGEMENT